QwikDev/qwik/starters/adaptors/netlify-edge/README.md

 ## Netlify

-This starter site is configured to deploy to [Netlify Edge Functions](https://www.netlify.com/products/edge/), which means it will be rendered at an edge location near to your users.
+This starter site is configured to deploy to [Netlify Edge Functions](https://docs.netlify.com/edge-functions/overview/), which means it will be rendered at an edge location near to your users.

 ### Local development

 The [Netlify CLI](https://docs.netlify.com/cli/get-started/) can be used to preview a production build locally.
 To do so: First build your site, then to start a local server, run:

-1. install Netlify CLI globally `npm i -g netlify-cli`
+1. Install Netlify CLI globally `npm i -g netlify-cli`.
-2. Build your site both ssr and client `npm run build`.
+2. Build your site with both ssr and static `npm run build`.
 3. Start a local server with `npm run serve`.
    In this project, `npm run serve` uses the `netlify dev` command to spin up a server that can handle Netlify's Edge Functions locally.
 4. Visit [http://localhost:8888/](http://localhost:8888/) to check out your site.